Six Steps to Successful Remote Onboarding

 It’s safe to say that, when it comes to remote working, the genie is out of the bottle.
-Like several trends, remote working has been accelerated this year in the wake of Covid-19.
+Like several trends, remote working has been accelerated recently in the wake of Covid-19.
 It’s also worth noting that many employees prefer to work remotely, with the most popular option being a hybrid of on-site and in-office.

 It’s a potential win-win for everyone, with 77% of remote employees saying they’re more productive when working from home and employers saving money on premises and utilities, while also broadening the net geographically in the search for staff.

 However, every new trend brings new challenges, and this is no exception.
 Onboarding is naturally more difficult when a candidate isn’t on site, and effective onboarding is vital for all parties.

 A worrying 30% of staff leave a new job within 3 months.
 And, unsurprisingly, onboarding is a factor in whether they stay or not.
 In fact, 69% of employees will stay with a company for three years if they have a great onboarding experience.